BardicDefense/purple-hack/README.md

 ### Gaining New Spells

 Mages learn one random spell each time they gain a level from a random school they can access (plus another spell if a specialist).
-If the caster has just gained access to a new spell level, the spell(s) are from that level.
+If the caster has just gained access to a new spell rank, the spell(s) are from that level.
 They can also gain access to new spells via the following methods:

 - **Binding**: Anyone that can read Mithric can read a spellbook or scroll to see what it is, but you cannot prepare and thus cast a spell until you have bound it to you.
 Only spells from schools the caster can access can be bound.
 Binding a spell takes 1 day + 100d. per level of the spell, and a successful Arcana ability check, applying the ability modifier twice, rolled at the end of the binding period; apply +1 if a specialist is binding a spell from their specialist school.
 Failure means the spell is permanently erased from the source scroll or spellbook.
 Success means that the spell has been copied to your own spellbook, and that a permanent bond between the caster and spell has been created: you can always write the spell into a spellbook or scroll, even if you don't have another written copy on hand to reference or have the spell prepared for casting.
 - **Research**: Casters can research new spells.
 Only spells from schools the caster can access can be researched, and any given spell can only be attempted once per level.
 Researching a new spell requires, on average and per level of the spell, 100d. in materials and 1 week of time.